jaronbarends/language-buddy/docs/decisions.md

 it just records that the first implementation sidesteps it. **Update 2026-08-14:** confirmed as temporary, not a settled shape — structured output is now the declared next task (see status.md, "Next step," and backlog.md), ahead of any other project work.
-No schema or validation-library decision has been made yet; log it here once it is.
+No schema or validation-library decision has been made yet; log it here once it is. **Superseded 2026-08-16 — see "Structured evaluation output implemented" below.** Plain text is no longer what ships; the field set chosen there is comments/segments, not literally grammar/vocabulary/nuance — see that entry for why.

 ### Known gaps in this first pass